PankhudiB/learning-log/3-5---Need-Of-gRPC.md

 -- It is faster than REST - bcoz of the tight packing of Protocol Buffers

 -- How exactly is gRPC fast ? -- need to check

+-- grpc will do string encoding -> it does mapping and encoding -->
+    eg. abc -> 1 | ram -> 2
+    so now the overall data sent is lesser -> hence faster